 A brief history...

 Blessed with a searing three octave vocal range, Rebecca Noelle has had the privilege and versatility to try her hand at just about every musical style she wanted to over the years.
-But it’s her natural affinity for Soul, that has set this stunning singer apart.
-With a sultry voice that is simply unforgettable, Noelle brings to mind some of the artists of whom she has been influenced by over the years – Etta James, Jamiroquai and k.d.
+But it’s her natural affinity for jazz, that has set this stunning singer apart.
+With a sultry voice that is simply unforgettable, Noelle brings to mind some of the artists of whom she has been influenced by over the years – Etta James, Norah Jones and k.d.
 Lang.
-Noelle also has a natural charisma and confidence as she struts around onstage that bring to mind performers like Tina Turner and Prince.
+Noelle also has a playful charisma and confidence as she struts around onstage that bring to mind performers like Tina Turner and Prince.